 The king also gave Ezra the authority to appoint leaders and to have them administer the law.
 Once again, we see that the king had seen the fact that Ezra was a man of God and so by extension was kind of afraid of Ezra as well.

-Praise be to the Lord, the God of our fathers, who has put it into the king's heart to bring honor to the house of the Lord in Jerusalem in this way and who has extended his good favor to me before the king and his advisers and all the king's powerful officials.
-Because the hand of the Lord my God was on me, I took courage and gathered leading men from Israel to go up with me.
+Blessed be ADONAI, the God of our ancestors, who has put such a thing as this in the heart of the king, to restore the beauty of the house of ADONAI in Yerushalayim, and has extended mercy to me before the king and his counselors, and before all the king's most powerful officials.
+So I took courage, since the hand of ADONAI my God was on me, and I gathered together out of Isra'el key men to go up with me.

 We once again see Ezra's faithfulness as he gives praise to God for all that has happened with the king.
 He recognized the hand of God upon the situation as well as the favor that was upon him and gave the glory to God.
 We also see that the focus of his heart was honoring God and His house in Jerusalem.